 "My time in Oxford was formative in shaping my intellectual and professional outlook.
-It opened the doors to many unexpected opportunities, not least the chance to represent Magdalen College on University Challenge.
-Oxford provided an environment in which my historical imagination could really flourish, and in which I could gain a wider perspective on law and its history.
-I remain immensely grateful to the donors and administrators of the Oxford-Australia fund for their generosity in supporting my endeavours."
+It opened the doors to many unexpected opportunities, including representing Magdalen College on University Challenge.
+Oxford provided an environment in which my historical imagination really flourished and where I gained a wider perspective on law and its history.
+I am so grateful to the donors of the Oxford-Australia fund for their generosity in supporting my endeavours."